 As part of the environmental process, a search of the California Natural Diversity Database (CNDDB) search was performed.
-Based on this review, it was determined that thirteen special status species, ten wildlife and three plant organisms, have been documented within the Hesperia quadrangle of the property, seven wildlife species and three plant species.
+Based on this review, it was determined that five special status species have been documented within the Adelanto quad of the property.
 The following tables provide data on each special status species which has been documented in the area.